The previous chapter may be worth reading first if you have not already done so. To access the previous chapter, click the button below.

-She catches her breath her eyes not moving from the reaper.
-Walking through the threshold of the red gate she enters the shrine’s courtyard.
-Her mind races with the knowledge this is the end and that he held the ability to kill her with the snap of his fingers.
-She did not know how he did that trick when she first met him and hoped it was just that, a trick.
-The reaper repositions his arms in front of his chest and turns to face Apricot.
+She paused, her gaze fixed on the reaper.
+Passing through the red gate, she entered the courtyard of the shrine.
+She felt her mind race with fear.
+She knew that this was the end and that he had the power to kill her with a snap of his fingers.
+In her first meeting with him, she had no idea how he performed that trick and had hoped it was just a trick.
+After repositioning his arms in front of his chest, the reaper turned to face Apricot.
 “My thou has’t the fury of a devil burning in thy eyes.
 What is it that thee plan on doing with that blazing fire of yours?”

 “A motley-minded endeavor.
 Thee cannot killeth me.
 I can understandeth the sentiment though.
 I too findeth this world a horrible lodging as well.
-Thee art still blind.”
-The reaper says extending his hand to Apricot.
+Thee art still blind.” he said, extending his hand towards Apricot.
 “Cometh walketh with me.”

-Apricot shakes her head.
-“The time for talk is over!”
-She yells with tears rolling down her cheeks.
-The heat of the reaper’s presence alone causes them to dry before reaching the edge of her cheek.
+Apricot shook her head in protest, crying and afraid of death.
+“The time for talk is over!“ She shouted, tears rolling down her cheeks.
+Even the mere heat of his presence caused the tears to dry before falling from her face.

-He lowers his head regarding Apricot with what to her appears like a solum stance.
+Apricot saw the astonished as he lowered his head towards her in what seemed like a solum stance.
 “Peradventure mine method wast too harsh.
 I apologize but I hadst to has’t thee understandeth the true nature of this world.
 It’s retched festering evil.
 So I hath sent thee on this journey, to gain wisdom.
 Now I giveth thee a new journey.”

 “Understandeth me Apricot.
 From the beginning I hath brought thee through the nightmare.”
-His voice soothing, slow, calm and full of comfort.
-Apricot hated it more than anything.
-Such wicked magic lays in his tone.
+His voice was soothing, slow, and serene.
+Apricot hated the thought of it more than anything else.
+There was a wicked magic that filled his tone.
 “Thee knoweth the rate of thy friends.
 Thee seen the deepest torment of those above.
 The cries of those sacrificed in vain.
 Now thee art eft to taketh a rightful lodging.
 To end this chaos, tis in thy hands now.
 Thee alone has’t the choice to save this world or alloweth it to rot eternally.”

-The reaper stops moving closer to her landing onto the ground.
-He nods his head bowing.
+The reaper slowed as it neared her landing.
+As he bowed, he lowered his head.
 “At which hour we first hath met.
 Thee wast a fool.
 Thee hadst no knowledge of the real world.
 The truth of this city.
 The ruling powers who abused its people.
 Thee didst not knoweth about the vile criminals who harm the people.

 Now thou has’t seen the reality of the gangs and their overlords.
 Thou has’t seen the poor folk trodden upon and given nothing but misery.
 The royals who treat those below those folk as livestock for slaughter.
 The unruly demons who haunt this world.